DinoChiesa/AppInt-Apigee-Credential-Expiry-Checker/README.md

 - standard unix utilities like grep, sed, and tr

 - You must be signed in (`gcloud auth login`) to an account that has access to each of the apigee projects you want to scan.
 The setup script will create a Service account in the App Integration project, and grant rights to that SA, as apigee.readOnlyAdmin on the Apigee projects.
-  So your user must have the ability to run
-  `gcloud projects add-iam-policy-binding PROJECT ...` on those Apigee projects.
+So your user must have the ability to run `gcloud projects add-iam-policy-binding PROJECT ...` on those Apigee projects.

+## On Permissions

+There are Google IAM permissions required to perform the various setup steps.
+These are:

+  - in the Integration project, permission to create a service account.
+This may require `roles/iam.serviceAccountAdmin` role.

+  - also in the Integration project, permission to grant _yourself_ `iam.serviceAccountUser` role on that service account.
+Again, this may require you to have `roles/iam.serviceAccountAdmin` role in those projects.

+  - in each of the Apigee projects you wish to scan, the permission to grant `apigee.readOnlyAdmin` role to the service account in _that other project_.
+    Your user must have `setIamPolicy` permissions in the Apigee projects you want to scan.
+This may require you to have `roles/iam.serviceAccountAdmin` role in those projects.

+In the above you saw this phrase repeatedly: "may require role X".
+The roles described there will be sufficient, but if you are "Owner" or "Editor" in all of the various projects, then you have all the required permissions.

+It might be the case that a single person does not have all the permissions required.
+In that case you cannot use the automated setup script.
+You will need to manually perform the setup, collaborating with different people who have the right permissions in the various projects.

 ## Setup